Bishops Lodge: Residence of the Bishop of Riverina

 In the 1930s and 1940s Chinese market gardens flourished on the riverbank just over the washaway to the west.
 They supplied the Linton House hostel with all its vegetables.
 For a time there was a tennis court in the north-east corner of the Bishop's Lodge grounds.
 It was probably on the same site as the [later] boy's hostel tennis court, which was established in 1935 [about where Mr and Mrs Munn's house is now situated, at 352 Lang Street].
 The Anderson children would often hold tennis parties.

-Two weeks before the departure ceremony for Bishop Anderson Bishop's Lodge was offered for sale.
+Two weeks before the departure ceremony for Anderson, Bishop's Lodge was offered for sale.
 Advertisements for the sale of the building were to continue for another four months, until 24 March 1925.
 The absence of a willing buyer obviously forced the diocese to reconsider its decision to dispose of the Lodge, for six months later the newly incumbent Bishop Reginald Halse took up residence there.

-Pursuant to the proposed sale of Bishop's Lodge, and Bishop Anderson's removal to New Zealand the whole contents of Bishop's Lodge were offered in a clearing sale to be held on 10 December 1924.
-The list of items, and corresponding rooms, gives an understanding of the way in which the Lodge was used by Bishop Anderson and his family.
+Pursuant to the proposed sale of Bishop's Lodge, and Anderson's removal to New Zealand the whole contents of Bishop's Lodge were offered in a clearing sale to be held on 10 December 1924.
+The list of items, and corresponding rooms, gives an understanding of the way in which the Lodge was used by Anderson and his family.

-In 1925 Bishop Halse was appointed Bishop of the Riverina.
-He was quoted as saying he would divide his time as Bishop into three.
+In 1925 Halse was appointed Bishop of the Riverina.
+He was quoted as saying he would divide his time as bishop into three.
 A third to be spent in Hay, a third travelling around the diocese, and the remaining third being spent travelling outside the Diocese serving the wider Church.
 During the early years of Halse's episcopacy Bishop's Lodge was often empty.
 Given the Church's unsuccessful attempts to sell the building during 1925, little maintenance was carried out and the Lodge often wore a rather deserted appearance.

-During the early period of Bishop Halse's incumbency, the grounds, which still extended down to Lang Street, are remembered as extensive gardens of trees and shrubs dissected by a number of paths where young clerics could occasionally be seen at their devotions.
+During the early period of Halse's incumbency, the grounds, which still extended down to Lang Street, are remembered as extensive gardens of trees and shrubs dissected by a number of paths where young clerics could occasionally be seen at their devotions.

 Between 1931 and 1935 a Canary Island date palm (Phoenix canariensis) was planted on the circular front lawn and pencil pines (/Mediterranean cypresses, Cupressus sempervirens) on the eastern front lawn.
 It was some time after 1931 that the thick olive hedge (Olea europaea), which extended from the Lang Street gates to Roset Street, was cleared.

 In 1935 the nearby portion of land was cleared for the Linton House tennis court.
 The olive hedge remained along Roset Street, billowing out over the fence at head height.
 There was a gate in the Roset Street fence immediately east of the kitchen block, used by the staff and for delivery of goods to the kitchen.